apache/pekko/docs/src/main/paradox/migration/migration-guide-akka-1.0.x.md

 ---
 project.description: Apache Pekko version migration guides.
 ---
-# Migration Guides

 Apache Pekko is based on the latest version of Akka in the v2.6.x series.
 If migrating from an earlier version of Akka, please [migrate to Akka 2.6](https://doc.akka.io/docs/akka/current/project/migration-guides.html) before migrating to Pekko.

-## Migration from Akka to Apache Pekko
+# Migration from Akka to Apache Pekko

 These migration notes are designed for users migrating from Akka 2.6 to Pekko 1.0 and assume a basic level of Akka experience.
 Please feel free to submit an issue or a patch if you feel like the notes can be improved.